 A Good Neighbor Team (GNT) is a group of 5 to 10 people from a local church or community group that partners with World Relief Sacramento (WRS) to welcome and walk alongside a newly arrived refugee family for a 6 month commitment.
 A GNT is partnered with an individual newcomer or newcomer family and works to assist WRS staff with various aspects of the resettlement process.
 A GNT’s primary role is to create loving, lasting, life-long, mutually enriching relationships with their partnered newcomers by visiting them at least once every week.
 Our goal is for each refugee that arrives to the Sacramento area to feel the warm welcome of the local church and community.

 Good Neighbors consist of an individual, a family unit, or no more than 3 friends that get to know a refugee family and help them integrate to America by providing consistent friendship, cultural empowerment, sharing meals, practicing English and helping out with practical advice about American life.
-Good Neighbors also consist of Health Advocates and Job Mentors.
+Good Neighbors can also have an emphasis on Health and Job Coaching.
 Good Neighbors are matched with a new refugee family to meet 3-4 times a month for at least 6 months.

 Host Homes offer shelter and hospitality to refugees for 1 - 3 weeks in the United States while their apartment becomes available.
 Introduce refugees to an American home: thermostats, washing machines, and casseroles – they’re all new to many refugees.
 It’s a great way to share the welcoming love of Christ and make a lasting impact.

-Hospitality volunteers shop for groceries and hot meals at a local Halal market before a family arrives to Sacramento.
-In addition, due to the Housing Crisis, hospitality volunteers also provide transportation to a Halal Market or deliver warm meals to refugee families staying in hotels.
+Welcome Meal and Grocery Shopper volunteers purchase groceries and hot meals at a local Halal market before a family arrives to Sacramento and take them to the family's first apartment.
+In addition, due to the Housing Crisis, volunteers can also provide transportation to a Halal Market or deliver warm meals to refugee families staying in hotels.

 Greet refugees when they first arrive to Sacramento and orient them to their new home.
 More than just transportation to their new home, a warm welcome at the airport is an invaluable gift to travel-worn refugees.